vallafederico/w.ob.voxs/README.md

 [x] copy - all comments (to check)
 [x] Issue on NAV /about

-[] mock text navigation for slider (as addon)
+[x] mock text navigation for slider (as addon)

-[] restart from overview when re-opening a slider UI [x] bullet the bulleted (in copy) elements
+[x] restart from overview when re-opening a slider UI [x] bullet the bulleted (in copy) elements

-[] /about - transparency on tabs header, better padding overall [] /about - add images to text block + revert to background-light+rounded (-- need images)
+[x] /about - transparency on tabs header, better padding overall [x] /about - add images to text block + revert to background-light+rounded (-- need images)

-[] text boxes - higher up in the scrollable section
-[] mobile footer - socials
+[x] text boxes - higher up in the scrollable section [x] mobile footer - socials
-[] mobile footer - spacing terms and condition
+[x] mobile footer - spacing terms and condition
-[] mobile footer - padding on the link heading
+[x] mobile footer - padding on the link heading

-[] 3xl - better scale text
+[x] 3xl - better scale text
-[] media query not triggering on Ipad (vertical)
+[x] media query not triggering on Ipad (vertical)

-[] Wormhole end (1) glow / (2) opacity fades when closed
+[x] Wormhole end (1) glow / (2) opacity fades when closed

-[] audio should loop as its current state
+[x] audio should loop as its current state

+## Again

+[] about section becomes no tab on mobile
+[] small CTA only to have button (to collectvox.com) [] mobile hamburgher for /about page
+[] /about - title size should not cause line break
+[] /about - carousel in mobile and Ipad for cards

 # Development